Skip to content

 Evaluate Your Space

 Every home should have a mold inspection.
 If there is current mold, have it taken care of as soon as possible.
+Beyond mold, look for signs of heavy dust, check HVAC system coils and filters, and clean out your drinking filters (as they can accumulate mold and disperse the spores into the air).

 Install a Purifier

 There are many types of air purifiers including UV light and ionic options, individual room and whole-house options.
 While most purifiers pull pollen, dust, and pet dander from the air, you need to look for a professional grade product that eliminates mold, viruses, and bacteria.
 If you can find a model with a cleanable HEPA filter, grab it!
 It will save you hundreds of dollars over the years.
-If you own your home, you may want to invest in a filtration system that attaches to your furnace or ductwork that filters the air while still in the air ducts.\
+If you own your home, you may want to invest in a filtration system that attaches to your furnace or ductwork that filters the air while still in the air ducts.

 Add Plants